 Start leeks indoors from fresh seeds, or buy starts if you can find them.
 They can be interspersed with potatoes or other cool weather plants.

-Spring gardening with lettuce and other leafy salad greens, I violate my own rules.
+In spring gardening with lettuce and other leafy salad greens, I violate my own rules.
 I sow them lightly in the soil, then start eating the thinnings as soon as they get a little growth on them.
 I thin until I have 4 inches (the package will say 8 inches) around plants that will left to grow larger.
 Lettuce will sprout in 5 to 10 days; spinach, one to two weeks.
 Keep evenly moist until sprouts appear.
 They get bitter when the weather gets hot.
 Instead of pulling them, spade them under for "green manure" compost.

 Buy little onion sets, sold by the pound at the seed store.
 Make parallel rows 6 inches apart and put the sets in 6 inches apart.
 After they are about six inches tall, pull out for your salad as you need them.
 If you leave a few in, you will have big onions later in the season.
 I do not do this as onions are so inexpensive at the grocery store.
 I prefer to use my soil for rarer veggies.
 Weekly or bi-weekly watering.

 For green peas (snow, snap, or shell) make little rows 3 inches apart.
 Poke holes in the soil one inch deep, 3 inches apart, and drop a seed in each one.
 Cover and pat the soil gently with your hand.
 Peas like to climb, so I provide something for them to hang onto.
-It can be a network of sticks and string about 12 inches above the soil, but usually I just put some little dry tree branches in and let them climb.
+It can be a network of sticks and string about 12 inches above the soil, little dry tree branches. or a cage of chicken wire.
 Tomato cages could also be used, but that is almost overkill.
 Keep soil evenly moist until shoots emerge.